The Community of Christ was formerly known as the Reorganized Church of Jesus Christ of Latter Day Saints

 Christian scriptures as revelations from God.
 Increasingly, more modern English

 translations, like the NRSV are being used in its place.
-They also recognize to additional texts as additional
+They recognize additional texts as additional

 witnesses of Jesus, which are secondary to the Bible: